younos1986/DockerizedEventStoreSample/README.md

 ```

-This project is creating two containers
+This project creates two containers

-first: eventstoresample API which can communicate with event store container
+first: eventstoresample API which can communicate with event store
-second: event store
+second: the container which hosts EvenStore

 How to test: